 When you set up your garage sale, make sure you’ve got your best stuff towards the road so that people driving by will want to stop.
 Make it a good mix of items so that more than one demographic will want to stop to check things out.

 If you’re not going to take the time to thoroughly prep for your garage sale, you’re better off not holding one.
-Don’t half-@$$ it, only to end up spending 10 hours just to make $50.
+Don’t be lazy about it, only to end up spending 10 hours just to make $50.

-- Don’t accept checks.
-Ever.
+Don’t accept checks.
+Seriously.
+Don’t do it ever.
 Better to lose out on a sale than lose your items and deal with the hassle of trying to cash a bad check!

 Just don’t do it!